adamlightuk/battleships/README.md

   • Computer player should allow some time before it target opponent’s grid.
 2 seconds, emulating its thinking period even if the next move is random.

-Achieving a mark of 60% to maximum of 69%
+<B>Achieving a mark of 60% to maximum of 69%
-The game must implement all the above and the following:
+The game must implement all the above and the following:</B>

   • Players can select the size of the grid at the beginning of the game.